nikolaett/rest_rant/README.md

 # Project REST-Rant

 REST-Rant is an app where users can review restaurants.
+App was developed in Visual Studio Code.
+The Database used to store information was made possible by MongoDB.
+Deployment of app would be through Heroku.

 ## Routes
 ----------------------------------------------------------------------------------